liftoff/HumanInput/README.rst

     var settings = {autostartSpeech: true};
     var HI = new HumanInput(window, settings);

+Note
-.. note:: Speech recognition will automatically be paused when the document becomes hidden and resumed when it becomes visible (active) again.
+  Speech recognition will automatically be paused when the document becomes hidden and resumed when it becomes visible (active) again.